kubeshark/docs/src/pages/en/integration_actions.md

 ## Alerts

-You can send a message to Slack, to a console log or use a webhook to send anything anywhere.
+You can send a message to Slack, to a console log, to the WebUI or use a webhook to send anything anywhere.

 Alerts can be used to notify that a certain action was completed (e.g. PCAP was generated and upload) or to provide a real-time notification of a programmatically identified network behavior.

 ## Forensics